containers/image/docs/policy.json.md

 When deciding to accept an individual signature, this requirement does not have any effect; it does *not* cause the signature to be accepted, though.

-This is useful primarily for policy scopes where no signature verification is required;
+This is useful primarily for transports where no signature verification is required;
 because the array of policy requirements must not be empty, this requirement is used to represent the lack of requirements explicitly.